fulezi/soleil/README.md

 ## Description

-This project is a research on game-engines and is written with OSG.
-Souces is currenty in-progress.
+This project is a research on a game-engine and is written with OSG.
+Souces re currently in-progress.
+This will be a Labyrinth that youhave to escape from with a tons of traps and not cool guys.

 ## Uage